cedx/yii2-akismet/doc/advanced/testing.md

 ## Automated testing
 Enable the `Client->isTest` option in your tests.

-That will tell Akismet not to change its behaviour based on those API calls – they will have no training effect.
+That will tell Akismet not to change its behaviour based on those API calls: they will have no training effect.
 That means your tests will be somewhat repeatable, in the sense that one test won't influence subsequent calls.

 ```php
 <?php